dhruvladia/realestate-chat/readme.md

 1. Data Collection

 - **urls.txt**: Add or update property URLs here.
-Each line should have a property name and its MagicBricks URL.
+Each line should have a property name and its URL.
 - **scrape_urls.py**: Run this script to scrape property details (title, price, amenities, images, etc.) from the URLs in `urls.txt`.
 The results are saved in `output.txt`.

 2. Chatbot Application